sarakinell/thevisproject/README.md

 ### REST API

 By making a POST call to the [Statistics Sweden](https://www.scb.se/en/), a JSON query can be used to fetch the information of interest.
 The API originally uses HTTP protocols to identify response status, and cannot be used when deploying a website via HTTPS for example.
 The naming conventions make the API like a REST API.
 The number of calls to the API are limited to 10 per 10s.

+The data pulled from the API can be seen in the browser console when entering the blog post about political engagement.
+The blog post is complemented by a radar chart, and when you expand the Arrays in the console, you find dynamically fetched values from the database, through calls in SCBData.js.

 ### CSS Flexbox